Sunday, June 18, 2017

 - A man shoots himself in the head on camera.

 Population Zero is a mockumentary that I originally believed was a documentary.
-As a huge fan of true-crime documentaries, I wanted to watch a creepy story about a few men being murdered in Yellowstone National Park.
+As a massive fan of true-crime documentaries, I wanted to witness a creepy true story of the three men who were murdered in Yellowstone National Park.
 Instead, I got a fake story with some pretty terrible and unconvincing performances.
-I think where the movie works best is the twist, the marketing and a connection to his previous real life documentary.
+I think where the film works best is the twist, the marketing and that connection to the director's previous real-life documentary.
 I think the film is worth a once off watch.